Palaeontographica A (ISSN 0375-0442) - Instructions to Authors

 Flügel, E. & Hötzel, H. (1966): Hydrozoen aus dem Ober-Jura der Hesperischen Ketten (Ost-Spanien). – N. Jb.
 Geol.
 Paläont.
 Abh.
 124: 103–117.

 Lindemann, R. & Yochelson, E.L.
 (1994): Redescription of Stylolina (Incertae Sedis) – Styliolina fissurella (HALL) and the type species S. nucleata (Karpinsky). – In: Landing, E. (ed.): Studies in Stratigraphy and paleontology in honor of D.W.
 Fisher. – New York State Museum, Bull.
 481: 149–160.

 Schindewolf, O.H.
 (1950): Grundfragen der Paläontologie. – 1.
 Aufl., Schweizerbart.

 Taylor, T.N.
 (1981): Paleobotany: An introduction to fossil plant biology. – 589 pp.; McGraw-Hill Book Co.

 All publications referred to in the text of the paper must be included in the reference list.

-Reprints25 reprints of each article will be supplied free of charge, additional copies may be obtained at cost price.
+40 reprints of each article or a PDF (of low resolution for better optimising data size) for personal use only will be supplied free of charge; additional copies may be obtained at cost price.